-Treating Patients with Chronic Dyspnea Conditions
+Treating Patients with Dyspnea

 Dyspnea is a breathing condition or disorder that is associated with impaired, difficult, and uncomfortable breathing that consistently disrupts a person's quality of life.
 Each case of dyspnea must be evaluated on an individual basis in order to assess the intensity of the distinct sensations, the stress involved, and its burden on a person's quality of life.
 Dyspnea becomes a chronic condition when it occurs in unexpected situations, during regular activities, or even while at rest.